Garden Design Tips: Creating Aesthetically Pleasing Outdoor Spaces

 5. Living walls

 Living walls are becoming incredibly popular in garden designs and are a great way to add layers to your garden, with vertical planting.
-A living wall can be positioned anywhere, just take careful consideration when choosing the plants as to the amount of sunlight they will receive on that particular wall.
+A living wall can be positioned anywhere; just take careful consideration when choosing the plants as to the amount of sunlight they will receive on that particular wall.

 If you aren’t feeling quite that brave, you could use your garden walls for planting with the help of a trellis or containers.
-Pick climbing plants such as passion flowers, clematis, roses, wisteria or honeysuckle and they will add a stunning vertical element to your garden.
+Pick climbing plants such as passion flowers, clematis, roses, wisteria or honeysuckle, and they will add a stunning vertical element to your garden.

-We hope this blog has given you some tips on how to create a more aesthetically pleasing outdoor space, we would love to hear any ideas you have too!
+We hope this blog has given you some tips on how to create a more aesthetically pleasing outdoor space.
+We would love to hear any ideas you have too!